AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/using-the-wizard.md

 # Use the New Project wizard {#using-the-wizard}

-When you were onboarded to Cloud Manager as a new customer, you were provided with an empty git repository.
+When you were onboarded to Cloud Manager as a new customer, you were provided with an empty Git repository.
 To help you get started, Cloud Manger offers a wizard to create a minimal AEM project based on the [AEM Project Archetype](https://github.com/adobe/aem-project-archetype) as a starting point.

 Follow these steps to create an AEM project using the wizard.